 Factor 1: Adjusting to labor needs

 The ability to bring in new employees easily and move people within the operation as needed helps manufacturers become more agile.
 Agility in the welding operation is increasingly important due to the shortage of skilled welders.
-The American Welding Society (AWS) estimates there will be a shortage of nearly 400,000 welders by 2024, making production capacity harder to maintain for manufacturers.
+The American Welding Society (AWS) estimates there will be a shortage of nearly 400,000 welders by 2024.
+This will make production capacity harder to maintain for manufacturers.

 Welding is a highly diversified field, but one commonality across processes is that it’s highly dependent on hand-eye coordination.
-It’s important to have employees who are confident in their skills, and manufacturers can do their part by providing technologies that help operators maximize their performance with greater visibility and a wider operating window of the technique used when welding.
-Some examples include:
+It’s important to have employees who are confident in their skills.
+Manufacturers can do their part by providing technologies that help operators maximize their performance with greater visibility and a wider operating window of the technique used when welding.

-- New welding helmet technologies like ClearLight™ Lens Technology from Miller that have led to improvements for auto-darkening welding lenses, improving a welder’s visibility by allowing a greater range of colors to come through the lens.
-This gives welders a clearer view of the weld pool and surrounding workpiece while welding and improves training cycles and operator performance by enabling better hand-eye coordination.
+- New welding helmet technologies like ClearLight™ Lens Technology have led to improvements for auto-darkening welding lenses, improving a welder’s visibility by allowing a greater range of colors to come through the lens.
+This gives welders a clearer view of the weld pool and surrounding workpiece while welding.
+It also improves training cycles and operator performance by enabling better hand-eye coordination.

 - Intuitive, easy-to-use welding power sources.
-More power sources used in industrial and heavy manufacturing applications are being designed with ease of use and simplified interfaces in mind.
+More power sources used in industrial and heavy manufacturing applications are being designed with simplified interfaces.
 In addition, machines like the Deltaweld® 350 and 500 are designed with a wider operating window and offer processes like Accu-Pulse™ pulsed MIG technology that are more forgiving to variations in welder technique.